Rikezenho/instagram-pin-creator/README.md

 # Instagram Pin Creator

-A simple GET API to return a Google Maps Pin image applying mask over instagram images.
+A simple GET API to return a Google Maps Marker image, applying mask over instagram images.

 # How to use\*